kckecheng/prometheus/dashboard.rst

     .. image:: images/grafana_panel_define2.png

 #.
-The last step can be used to assign a name to the grapha/panel, and the repeat scenario can be set based on defined varialbes:
+The last step can be used to assign a name to the grapha/panel, and the repeat scenario can be set based on defined variables:

    .. image:: images/grafana_panel_define3.png